HARSHITHA-SC23/InterviewPreparation/react-js/ReactJsIQ.md

 9. Can browser read jsx file or How do browser reads jsx?
     - Browsers cannot read jsx file, It can read only pure JavaScript file.
     - The web browser reads the jsx files using the transpiler which converts jsx into JavaScript.
-    - The transpiler usid is called babel.
+    - The transpiler used is called babel.
 10. Explain the steps to create react app and run
     - Open the new terminal then type:
         ```